Refining Quantum Phase Estimation Precision Conditions on Unitaries for Many-Electron Systems: QPE overview, conditions and problem

 However, challenges {related to the precision of approximate implementations of unitaries} remain.
-The work in \cite{childs_theory_2021} leads to a specific $C_p$ form which overestimates $n_\text{min-tot}^{(p)}$ and thus the required QPE resources \cite{mehendale_estimating_2025}.
-The work in \cite{mehendale_estimating_2025} leads to a tighter bound but specifically related to the energy.
-To our knowledge, controlling the output state precision remains to be studied in detail and is important in case we want to leverage the projection potential of QPE.
-We here build on the works of \cite{childs_theory_2021,mehendale_estimating_2025} and detail a unified first-order formalism that will allow us to propose new conditions that contribute to control QPE energy estimation and output state precisions together.
+The work in \cite{childs_theory_2021} leads to a specific $C_p$ form which overestimates $n_\text{min}^{(p)}$ and thus the required QPE resources \cite{mehendale_estimating_2025}.
+The work in \cite{mehendale_estimating_2025} leads to a tighter bound but it is energy specific.
+To our knowledge, {conditions to control} the output state precision remain to be studied, which is important in case we want to leverage the projection potential of QPE.
+We here build on the works of \cite{childs_theory_2021,mehendale_estimating_2025} and detail a unified first-order formalism that allows us to propose new conditions that contribute to control QPE energy estimation and output state precisions together.